AndroidPillars/Dart/DartInDetail.md

 ## String Interpolation, concatenation and Type inference

-- __Type inference__ which allows us to declare a variable without explicitly mentioning the data type.
+- __Type Inference__ which allows us to declare a variable without explicitly mentioning the data type.
-- __String concatenation__ is used to combine Multiple Strings.
+- __String Concatenation__ is used to combine Multiple Strings.
-- __String interpolation__ is a method of concatenating, formatting, and manipulating strings.
+- __String Interpolation__ is a method of concatenating, formatting, and manipulating strings.

 ```ruby
 void main() {